cskelk789/Automated-ELK-Stack-Deployment/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
+A peering relationship has been established between the Red Team Virtual Network and the ELK Virtual Network to facilitate communication.

 Only the __Jump-Box-Provisioner__ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: